 The team of scientists at Radboud University, Doñana Biological Station, National Museum of Natural Sciences and Imperial College London has revisited the island rule, aiming to solve this debate by performing a meta-analysis of over a thousand vertebrate species.
 They show that island rule effects are widespread in mammals, birds and reptiles, but less evident in amphibians, which mostly tend towards gigantism.
 The study also indicates that the magnitude of insular dwarfism and gigantism is more pronounced in smaller, more remote islands for mammals and reptiles.

 Size is context-dependent

 They also found an effect of climate and seasonality on the island rule.
 Small mammal and bird species grew larger and large species stayed the same size to conserve heat in colder, harsher insular environments.
-Furthermore, when seasons are present, availability of resources become less predictable for reptiles, leading smaller reptile species to become larger.
+Furthermore, when seasons are present, the availability of resources becomes less predictable for reptiles, leading smaller reptile species to become larger.
 Benítez-López: “Using a wealth of data from museum and live specimens, we were able to rigorously demonstrate for the first time that insular gigantism and dwarfism across vertebrates is a generalized pattern and not just an evolutionary coincidence.”

 Reference: “The island rule explains consistent patterns of body size evolution in terrestrial vertebrates” by Ana Benítez-López, Luca Santini, Juan Gallego-Zamorano, Borja Milá, Patrick Walkden, Mark A. J. Huijbregts and Joseph A. Tobias, 15 April 2021, Nature Ecology & Evolution.